Lattice-Automation/icor-codon-optimization/README.md

 - `icor_benchmarks` which consists of the benchmark results for the ICOR optimized sequences.
 - `BFC_benchmarks` which consists of the benchmark results for the background frequency choice (BFC) optimized sequences.
 - `original_benchmarks` which consists of the benchmark results for the original, unoptimized sequences.
+- `HFC_benchmarks` which consists of the benchmark results for the highest frequency choice (HFC) optimized sequences.
 - `URC_benchmarks` which consists of the benchmark results for the uniform random choice (URC) optimized sequences.
 - `genscript_benchmarks` which consists of the benchmark results for the [Genscript Gensmart™](https://www.genscript.com/gensmart-free-gene-codon-optimization.html) optimized sequences.